thdotnet/azure-docs.pt-br/articles/cognitive-services/LUIS/troubleshooting.md

 ## <a name="whats-new"></a>Novidades

-[Saiba mais](whats-new.md) sobre o que há de novo no reconhecimento vocal.
+[Saiba mais](whats-new.md) sobre as novidades do reconhecimento vocal.

 <a name="luis-authoring"></a>